 We relegated cat toys to Karma’s domain to avoid dogs eating catnip mice or sparkle balls.
 My husband’s socks proved irresistible, and despite our best efforts, Bravo ate (and urped up) whole socks more than once.
 Shadow doesn’t eat them but will gnaw holes.
 Having a puppy turns one into a better housekeeper–or else!

 PUPPY PROOF DOG AND CAT TOYS

-We provide Shadow with lots of toys helps to keep him excited and happily focused on legal targets.
-He’s now 16 months old and 26 pounds, and his toy preference has changed along the way.
+We provide Shadow with lots of toys help to keep him excited and happily focused on legal targets.
+He’s now 16 months old and 26 pounds and his toy preference has changed along the way.
 After Bravo passed away (nine months after his diagnosis), Shadow-Pup inherited many of his favorites.

 Small soft plushies he snuggled a month ago now end up gutted with stuffing all over the floor.
 These days, he prefers more rigid chewies like pig snouts and stuffed hooves.
 We provide also him with lots of puzzle toys that offer treats when he “wins” the game.
 His favorite is the Kong Wobbler, which I use to feed him one of his meals.
 This toy has tooth marks from Magic, Bravo, and now Shadow, making it extra special.

 A new puppy means turns people into vigilant caretakers.
 Shadow finds new toys everywhere, so bathroom doors now stay latched to prevent toilet paper theft, toilet lids stay lowered to prevent bob-the-toy games, and books or other paper get stored on high or behind solid doors.
 Predicting problems helps prevent – and reduce – potential stress, so that we can concentrate on the tail-wagging smiles Shadow brings.